 Creating Meeting Room

 We need to get our Daily developer token from our profile.
 If, you don’t have an account you can sign up for one here (they have a generous free tier).
-You can then go to the “developers” tab in order to fetch your API key - add this to your Cerebrium Secrets.
+You can then go to the “developers” tab to fetch your API key - add this to your Cerebrium Secrets.

 Below we create a room that only lasts 5 minutes and a temporary token to access it